alexboisseau/alexboisseau/README.md

 - 🇫🇷 Fridaa, FinTech, 2022 August - 2023 July (Work-Study)
 - 🇸🇬 Request Finance, DeFi Web 3.0, 2023 July - 2023 September (Intership)

-What do I love in addition to IT :
+What I love in addition to IT :
 - Running and soccer 🏃
 - Spend time with my friends and my family 🍻
 - Reading 📚